After-Shock/Cloudbox-wiki/Rclone.md

 1. Run the command: `rclone config`.
 1. Select `n` to add a new remote.
 1. Type `google` as the name (_lowercase_) and press `enter`.
-1. Type the number corresponding to Google Drive and press `enter`.
+1. Type the number corresponding to "Google Drive" and press `enter`.
 1. Get a Google API "client ID" and "client secret" (see [[How to get a Google Drive API client ID and client secret]]).
 1. Paste in the "client id" and press `enter`.
 1. Paste in the "client secret" and press `enter`.